What to do if poor conditions in a council or housing association home are harming your health.

 If problems affect neighbours

-It could be classed as a statutory nuisance for example if tiles are falling off your roof into the street or a toilet leaks into the flat downstairs.
+Examples of a statutory nuisance could include if tiles are falling off your roof into the street or a toilet leaks into the flat downstairs.

 Cost of complaints or court action

 Action taken by the council's environmental health department against your landlord is free of charge.
 Some councils might charge for some pest control services.

 It's also free to use your landlord's complaints procedure or to complain to the Ombudsman.

 Taking court action can be expensive.
 Legal aid isn't usually available for this type of case.
 But if you win, the court will usually order the landlord to pay your legal expenses.